Aghagallon: Sport

-Aghagallon has one Gaelic Athletic Association (GAA) club, Naomh Mhuire, which serves the areas of Aghagallon village, Gawley's Gate and Ballinderry after clubs in these areas folded over the years.
+Aghagallon has one Gaelic Athletic Association (GAA) club, Naomh Mhuire, which serves the areas of Aghagallon village, Gawley's Gate and Ballinderry, County Antrim after clubs in these areas folded over the years.
 They currently play in Division 2 of the Antrim All-County League and have a recently constructed playing field located on the Colane Road.
 Although the club is part of Antrim GAA, it has links to Armagh and fields some teams in the North Armagh leagues.
 Aghagallon competes in the Antrim Intermediate Football Championship, having won promotion from the Junior ranks in 2002.
 After a few seasons in the Senior Championship, the club will again compete in the IFC, against opposition such as Moneyglass, Rossa and St Enda's.
 The Senior Gaelic team is sponsored by Hannon Transport.

 The local soccer team, Aghagallon Magners, are current holders of the winter league cup and are sponsored by the Derryhirk Inn.

-People

-Notable people who have lived in or been associated with the area include: